-To start, there is a lot of overlap with PTSD vs C-PTSD.
-I will try and explain the differences in what I’ve researched.
+There is a lot of overlap with PTSD vs C-PTSD.

 PTSD used to be an anxiety disorder.
 It is now a trauma and stress-related disorder because it is more than anxiety.
 People may have emotions like shame or guilt.
 Anger perhaps.

 PTSD is an emotional reaction to a very traumatic event.
 It could have been something that caused physical harm to you.
 It may have been sexual assault/rape.
 You may have been in a car accident, plane crash, or witnessed something violent.

 These are life-threatening situations that have caused trauma.

 Not everyone has PTSD from a traumatic event.
 We are all different.
 We all react differently to events.
 “Trauma is not what happens to you; trauma is what happens inside of you, as a result of what happens to you,” Dr. Gabor Maté, author of The Wounded Healer says.

 What are the symptoms?
 Some are: having flashbacks or nightmares; avoidance of something that may remind you of the event (will never get into a car if you were in a car accident that caused trauma); negative moods (something bad is going to happen); being hyper-reactive (anger outbursts); and, insomnia and sleep disturbances to mention a few.

 PTSD changes brain structure.
 Brain studies show how the Amygdala and Hippocampus are different than people who do not have PTSD.

 Complex post-traumatic stress disorder (C-PTSD; also known as complex trauma disorder) is a psychological disorder that can develop in response to prolonged, repeated experience of interpersonal trauma in a context in which the individual has little or no chance of escape.